Dutch Gevulde Speculaas

 Roll out both pieces into a rectangle of approximately 6 inch x 12 inch / 15 cm x 30 cm.

-Transfer one of the pieces of dough onto a baking tray lined with baking paper.
+Transfer one of the pieces of dough onto a baking tray lined with parchment paper.

 Spread the almond paste mixture on the dough, make sure to leave a little space on the sides.